megazear7/battlesim/README.md

 ###### TODO

-1. Add ability to override army names.
+1. Make a way to add images to the rules.
+1. Update the app favicon.
 1. Fully review the results of each action, how environment details affect the outcome, and how unit stats affect the outcome.
-1. Update the app favicon.
 1. Update civil war army size to be regiment level.
 1. Update civil war ruleset based on our practice games.
-1. Make a way to add images to the rules.
-1. Bull run setup instructions.
-1. Make an 'ancients' ruleset and a ww1 era ruleset each with an example battle.
 1. Event sourced data for step back in time or undoing actions.

 ### Deployment